wanghaisheng/applimode-pwa/docs/macos.md

 ## Add administrator
-* Open your [Firebase console](https://console.firebase.google.com/) in your web browser.
+* Open or go to your [Firebase console](https://console.firebase.google.com/) in your web browser.
 * Click your project.
 * Click **Authentication** (on the left sidebar).
 * Click the **Copy UID** button next to your **User UID**.
 (Move your mouse cursor over your **User UID** to display the button)